Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Analysis procedure

 where $N_{true}^{i,j}$ and $N_{test}^{i,j}$ are the number of true and test events in the $\{i,j\}$-th bin respectively~\footnote{$N_\sigma = \sqrt{\Delta \chi^2}$. $\Delta \chi^2 = \chi^2$ as we have not included any fluctuations in simulated data.
 This is the Pearson's definition of $\chi^2$~\cite{Qian:2012zn}.
 For large sample size, the other definition using log-likelihood also yields similar results.}.
 The index $i$ corresponds to energy bins ($i=1 \to x$, the number of bins depends upon the particular experiment under consideration.
 For the case of \dune, there are 64 bins of width 125 MeV in $0-8$ GeV and 7 unequal bins in $8-20 $ GeV. $j$ is being summed over the neutrino and anti-neutrino contribution.
 In order to determine the $ \chi^2$ that concerns the sensitivity to CP violation, the test value of phase ($\delta$) is assumed to be $0$ or $\pi$ and the $ \chi^2$ for any true value of phase ($\delta$) in the full range of $[-\pi,\pi]$ is computed.

 The characteristic double peak shape of the curves are expected since the sensitivity drops to zero at the CP conserving values while it is maximum at the maximal CP violating values ($\delta = \pm \pi/2$).
 The $\chi^2$ is computed as given in Eq.~\ref{chisq_cp} for a given set of true values by minimizing over the test parameters and this procedure is repeated for all possible true values listed in Table~\ref{tab:parameters}.
 Some general remarks relevant for computation of $\chi^2$ for this and other unknowns are in order.
-We do not marginalise over the standard oscillation parameters except $\delta$ whose true value is unknown.
+We have marginalised over the standard oscillation parameters.
 It should be noted that the total $\chi^2$ is a sum of contributions from the two channels ($\nu_\mu \to \nu_e$ and $\nu_\mu \to \nu_\mu$). \\

-{\bf{Sensitivity to the MH :-}} As is known, the question of MH is a binary one, i.e., there can only be two possibilities for the true choice of hierarchy (NH or IH) and one would like to decipher the sensitivity of DUNE to figure out the correct MH.
+{\bf{Sensitivity to the MH :-}} The determination of the MH is a measurement of a binary value, namely the sign of the difference of the square of the masses of the 1 and 3 states, Therefore, there can only be two possibilities for the true choice of hierarchy (NH or IH) and one would like to decipher the sensitivity of DUNE to figure out the correct MH.

 In order to understand the features of the sensitivity plots (considering the true hierarchy as NH or IH), we give a statistical definition of $\chi^2$ as follows~\cite{Masud:2016gcl}.